 The New Orleans Mini Maker Faire is a celebration of the maker community in New Orleans and the surrounding region.
-Now in its fourth year, our showcase has seen extraordinary growth since the inaugural event in 2014.
+Now in its fifth year, our showcase has seen extraordinary growth since the inaugural event in 2014.
 Our first year featured 35 makers and was attended by 1,000 people.
 In 2015 we hosted 85 makers and welcomed over 2,300 attendees.
-2016 saw more than 90 makers/performers/speakers and over 3,000 attendees.
+2016 saw 90 makers/performers/speakers and over 3,000 attendees, and 2017 hosted more than 90 makers and over 4,000 attendees!
 This year, our mission is to continue to seek out and showcase the culture of art, design, and do-it-yourself that has made New Orleans one of America’s most unique cities.

 Maker Faire is the Greatest Show (and Tell) on Earth!
 It’s a family-friendly showcase of invention, creativity and resourcefulness, and a celebration of the Maker Movement.
 It’s a place where people show what they are making, and share what they are learning.